AKCodez/Kixie/assessment/README.md

 ## Instructions to Start
-Within the assesments Directory run
+cd into assesments Directory then run
 ## npm install
 then run
 ## npm start